Dr Yolande Lucire

 1985 Royal Australian and New Zealand College of Psychiatrists (RANZCP) Conference, Hobart, May.
 The Use of Proforma for

-.
+Disability Evaluation.
 Unpublished, but widely read.

 1985 The First Forensic Interview, "RSI" - the Use of a Pre-Printed Proforma.
 Presented November 1985 and available in